 Software implementations carry significant risks, including budget and duration overruns and implementation failures.
-As the folks at Panorama Consulting pointed out in a recent article, quite often, these risks can be mitigated with proper planning at the beginning of the project.
+Quite often, these risks can be mitigated with proper planning at the beginning of the project.
 Instead of making decisions based on fear, you should feel confident you’re addressing the potential pitfalls of ERP projects.
-Here are six ways they propose to mitigate risk before beginning the software implementation process:
+Here are six ways to mitigate risk before beginning the software implementation process:

 - Understand Your Business Strategy Objectives – Clarifying your business strategy requires collaboration among all stakeholders.
 During these discussions, define what customer success looks like and determine what’s working and what’s not.
 Most importantly, clearly articulate your objectives – do you want to create new business models or generate new revenue using ERP software?
 These discussions will help you achieve organizational alignment.
 Ultimately, executives and middle management should be aligned around what changes are needed to improve your organization’s competitive advantage.

 - Set Realistic Expectations – ERP failure is often caused by unrealistic timelines and budgets.
 Understanding what benchmarks are realistic for your industry and company size will help you set realistic expectations.
 While you may need to adjust expectations throughout the project, starting with a realistic estimate will make these adjustments less surprising to executives.